 11.30 New Zealand Service, Chunuk Bair

-The Anzac Commemorative Site is expected to be closed to visitor entry from approximately late morning to early evening on Thursday 24 April.
+The Anzac Commemorative Site is expected to be closed to visitor entry from approximately late morning to 22:00 Thursday 24 April.

 From the turn off to the Gallipoli battlefields you will travel across the peninsula towards Gabatepe then head north towards the Anzac Commemorative Site.